aluxnimm/outlookcaldavsynchronizer/README.md

 We recommend updating to the latest .Net Framework but the minimal required version is .Net 4.5, which is not supported on Windows XP.
 If you need Outlook CalDav Synchronizer for Windows XP you can download a backport to .Net 4.0 from a forked project [here](https://sourceforge.net/projects/outlookcaldavsynchronizerxp/), thanks to [Salvatore Isaja](https://sourceforge.net/u/salvois/profile/) for the awesome work!

 ### Changelog ###

+#### 2.25.0 ####
+- Released 2017/10/07
+- New features
+	- Add optional WebDAV Collection Sync (RFC 6578) for calendar and addressbook collections, which speeds up the detection of server changes dramatically but excludes the possibility to use the time range filter.
+	- Improve EventColor-Category mapping and use existing categories if color matches.
+- Bug fixes
+	- Use official certificate for click once code signing.
+	- Prevent InvalidCastExceptions in QueryOutlookFolderByGetTableStrategy.
+	- Do not keep the Status window alive if it is invisible.
+	- Disable IsCategoryFilterSticky by default and add warnings for wrong category filter uses.
+	- Do not switch categories automatically, when changing Category filter.
+	- Catch not only COMExceptions when responding to meeting invites, ticket #721.

 #### 2.24.0 ####
 - Released 2017/09/12